MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-export-data.md

 - Export using *Underlying data* won't work if you enable the *Show items with no data* option for the visualization Power BI is exporting.

 - When using DirectQuery, the maximum amount of data that Power BI can export is 16 MB.
 An unintended result may be that you export less than the maximum number of rows.
+This is likely if:

+    - There are many columns.

-This is likely if there are many columns, there's data that is difficult to compress, or other factors are at play that increase file size and decrease the number of rows Power BI can export.
+    - There's data that is difficult to compress.

+    - Other factors are at play that increase file size and decrease the number of rows Power BI can export.

 - If the visualization uses data from more than one data table, and no relationship exists for those tables in the data model, Power BI only exports data for the first table.